-World Literature Studies is a peer-reviewed journal of the Institute of World Literature, Slovak Academy of Sciences.
-It publishes scholarly articles and reviews in general and comparative literary studies and translation studies and the related interdisciplinary and transdisciplinary areas.
-Most issues are thematic and calls for contributions are advertised here.
+WORLD LITERATURE STUDIES is a double-blind peer-reviewed open access journal published by the Institute of World Literature, Slovak Academy of Sciences.
+It features scholarly articles and reviews in general and comparative literary studies, translation studies, and related interdisciplinary and transdisciplinary areas.

 Types of contributions:

 - articles (up to 36,000 characters incl. spaces) – original scholarly studies based on primary research;